JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 	* Download [Masked_Face_Recognition_Dataset_by_God.zip](https://drive.google.com/file/d/1BV-eArBzxDJqAO1YDzgu-1ZPrxkqgZJb/view?usp=sharing).

-    * Copy image contents of Masked_Face_Recognition_Dataset_by_God.zip folder, to "dataset" folder this repository's directory.
+    * Copy image contents of Masked_Face_Recognition_Dataset_by_God.zip folder, to "dataset" folder in this repository's directory.

     * Change all Python35 path locations in all batch files to yours.